randyprawiro/portfolio/README.md

 ### Publications

 #### [A Comparison of List Comprehensions and Generator Expressions in Python](https://medium.com/@randy.prawiro/a-comparison-of-list-comprehensions-and-generator-expressions-in-python-21d33e7c7740)
-Explored the basic syntax and usage, memory usage and efficiency, and the performance comparison between list comprehensions and generator expressions in Python
+Explored the basic syntax and usage, memory usage and efficiency, and the performance comparison between list comprehensions and generator expressions in Python.

 #### [An Introduction to Geospatial Data Analysis using GeoPandas](https://medium.com/@randy.prawiro/an-introduction-to-geospatial-data-analysis-using-geopandas-a599c39c807a)
-Introduced the intuition behind the handling of geospatial data, the geometry and real-world representation of geospatial objects and how to conduct spatial operations in GeoPandas
+Introduced the intuition behind the handling of geospatial data, the geometry and real-world representation of geospatial objects and how to conduct spatial operations in GeoPandas.

 #### [A Performance Comparison of Various Machine Learning Models for Survival Analysis](https://medium.com/@randy.prawiro/a-performance-comparison-of-various-machine-learning-models-for-survival-analysis-a4fee24fc019)
-Examined the conceptual background and key concepts behind survival analysis, its pratical demonstration using scikit survival, and machine learning model performance comparison
+Examined the conceptual background and key concepts behind survival analysis, its pratical demonstration using scikit survival, and machine learning model performance comparison.

 #### [Cloud Cost Optimization: Best Practices for Data Science FinOps](https://medium.com/@randy.prawiro/cloud-cost-optimization-best-practices-for-data-science-finops-d39ec83130b9)
-Investigated the essence and application of FinOps in Data Science, its challenges and practical solutions for business implementations, cutting-edge technologies and future trends of Data Science FinOps
+Investigated the essence and application of FinOps in Data Science, its challenges and practical solutions for business implementations, cutting-edge technologies and future trends of Data Science FinOps.

 ### Skills